tlong314/Table2Game/README.md

 globals {Object} - A plain JavaScript object defining internal 'global' variables to be used throughout the game.
 Properties can have any value, and the keys should represent distinct names for the variables.
 These variables can also be set later with Table2Game methods.
 Default is `{}`.

 sprites {Object} - A plain JavaScript object defining internal 'Sprite' variables to be used throughout the game.
-Properties will be internal `Sprite` objects (see `registerSprite` method), and the keys should represent distinct names for the Sprites.
+Properties will be internal `Sprite` objects (see `registerSprites` method), and the keys should represent distinct names for the Sprites.
 These Sprites can also be set later with Table2Game methods.
 Default is `{}`.

 details {Object} - A plain JavaScript object describing variables that shouldNu be displayed on the 'scoreboard', such as `score` and `lives`.
 These variables can also be set later with Table2Game methods.
 Default is `{}`.